Why the Kalahari...

-The Kalahari is a remote, wild, and unspoilt semi-desert with red sand dunes and sparse vegetation - a true photographer's paradise.
+The Kgalagadi is a remote, wild, and unspoilt semi-desert with red sand dunes, sparse vegetation and lots of big cats - a true photographer's paradise.

 The openness and lack of tall grass allows easy spotting of animals while the summer thunderstorms provide dramatic backdrops...